moby/buildkit/docs/buildkitd.toml.md

   # OTEL collector trace socket path
   socketPath = "/run/buildkit/otel-grpc.sock"

+[cdi]
+  # Enables support of the Container Device Interface (CDI).
+  enabled = true
+  # List of directories to scan for CDI spec files.
+For more details about CDI
+  # specification, please refer to https://github.com/cncf-tags/container-device-interface/blob/main/SPEC.md#cdi-json-specification
+  specDirs = ["/etc/cdi", "/var/run/cdi"]

 # config for build history API that stores information about completed build commands
 [history]
   # maxAge is the maximum age of history entries to keep, in seconds.